prache/Analysis-of-Brazilian-E-commerce-Olist-public-dataset/README.md

 # E-commerce-project
-Analysis of Brazilian E-commerce Olist
+Unveiling the Dynamics of Brazilian E-Commerce: A Comprehensive Analysis of Olist's Public Dataset

 ## Introduction:
-The used dataset is real, commercial and publicly published by Olist from Brazil.
-Olist is largest department store in Brazilian marketplaces.
-They have their own warehouses and have contracts with small merchants for shipping the products.
-For shipping, Olist provide logistics to the merchants.
-The available data comprise 24 months from 09/2016-10/2018.
-It contains ten datasets with 100K rows having 42 columns.
-For more details about the data: Kaggle https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce?select=olist_order_items_dataset.csv
+The Brazilian E-Commerce Public Dataset by Olist, available on Kaggle, is a genuine and commercially published dataset provided by Olist, the largest department store in Brazilian marketplaces.
+Olist operates its own warehouses and has partnerships with small merchants for product shipping.
+They also offer logistics services to these merchants.

+The dataset covers a period of 24 months, starting from September 2016 to October 2018.
+It consists of ten datasets, each containing 100,000 rows and 42 columns.
+These datasets provide valuable insights into various aspects of the e-commerce business, enabling researchers and analysts to delve into the dynamics of the Brazilian market.

+For more comprehensive information about the dataset, you can refer to the Kaggle page: Brazilian E-Commerce Public Dataset by Olist | Kaggle Kaggle https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce?select=olist_order_items_dataset.csv

 ## Questions:
 Mainly, the aim is to check the health and growth of the business.
 Therefore, the further questions have been asked.